kocabiyik/optimizers-visualized/ml-optimizers.md

 ## Stochastic Gradient Descent

-The most important parameter is the learning rate.
+The most critical parameter is the learning rate.
 The higher the learning rate is, the higher the step size taken.
-This is the update steps with a fixed learning rate:
+Below is the update steps with a fixed learning rate:

 ![SGD](images/sgd.gif)